B. Prasada Rao: Early life and education

 Prasada Rao hailed from Guntur district of coastal Andhra.
-Earlier, he served as police commissioner of Hyderabad and Visakhapatnam and as superintendent of police of Nizamabad, Karimnagar and Nalgonda districts.
+Earlier, he served as Commissioner of Police, Hyderabad City and Visakhapatnam and as superintendent of police of Nizamabad, Karimnagar and Nalgonda districts.
 He also served as vice-chairman and managing director of AP State Road Transport Corporation.

 He did his M.Sc.
 (Physics) from IIT (Madras) in 1977, continued to evince keen interest in physics.
 He still researched in his lab at home.